Magistrate Court Fine

 I have a Magistrate Court fine…can the bailiff force entry?

 If the debt is an unpaid magistrates court fine, the enforcement allow is allowed to use force to gain entry into your property.
 This would usually be by the use of a locksmith.
 Forced entry very rare and is only every used as a last resort.
 A separate warrant is not required.
 Our detailed page on this subject can be read here.

 Commentary from Bailiff Advice

-If you have any queries at all about the enforcement of a magistrate court fine by either Marston Group, Collectica Ltd, Excel Enforcement of Swift Credit Services, you can email a question to Bailiff Advice using our popular Question page.
-Alternatively, you can contact us by phone.
-Details are on our Contact page.
+If you have any queries at all about the enforcement of a magistrate court fine by either Marston Group, Collectica Ltd, Excel Enforcement of Swift Credit Services, you can email a question to us using our very popular Enquiry Form.
+Alternatively, you can contact our helpline.
+See our Contact page for details.